Mental Health and Technology

 The National Institute of Mental Health recognizes the growing relationship between technology and mental health.
 As technology continues to evolve, this trend will continue to emerge.
 It’s important for both mental health clinicians and consumers to understand the benefits and risks associated with electronic media.

-In the future, mental health treatment and technology will likely be even more interlinked, as more consumers turn to online applications and augmented, virtual reality therapies for treatment.
+More consumers are turning to online applications and augmented, virtual reality therapies for treatment.
 With that said, research should continue exploring both the short-term and long-term risks associated with increased technology dependence.

 *Please note that the authors and editors of this article are not medical professionals.
 You should consult with your doctor if you have a mental or medical health concern.